2014 Applications and Guidelines wil be available February 2014.

 - Technical Assistance Grants: A maximum of $25,000 per local government may be requested to be used for a variety of planning activities, including the initial planning necessary to develop a CDBG-ED project, prepare a growth policy, economic development strategy, or other planning documents.

 - Business Infrastructure Projects: CDBG-ED funds may be used to build infrastructure such as water, sewer, streets or sidewalks in support of businesses.
 The businesses must be identified at the time the application is submitted.
-Applications that propose public improvements as assistance to businesses will be reviewed with similar procedures as for loans to for-profit businesses and must include a complete business plan, financial package and hiring and training plan for each business being assisted, must meet the same threshold requirements, demonstrate viability, and meet all other appropriate requirements contained in the Application Guidelines for the Community Development Block Grant - Economic Development Program.
+Applications that propose public improvements as assistance to businesses will be reviewed with similar procedures as for loans to for-profit businesses and must include a complete business plan, financial package and hiring and training plan for each business being assisted, must meet the same threshold requirements, demonstrate viability, and meet all other appropriate requirements contained in the Application Guidelines for the CDBG-ED Program.

 CDBG-ED funds are limited to Montana's local governments (towns, cities, and counties) with the exception of Billings, Great Falls and Missoula, which receive their own CDBG entitlement funds annually.

 Indian tribes are ineligible to apply as tribes receive funds directly from an Indian CDBG Program.